thorwhalen/essays/miscellanea.md

-# Software really isn't that soft
+# Software isn't soft enough

 Don't trust software.
 The very name is misleading.
 Software isn't soft at all.
 It evolved from hardware engineering and bares it's legacy:
 It's binary, it's rigid, it's brittle.
 It's inspired by inanimate machines, not the organic animate.
-It aims for certainty and exactitude but also relies on these assumptions and breaks when they're not met.
+It aims for the certain and the exactit but also relies on these and breaks when things are not so.

 The mechanical principles work well for simple systems with simple purposes -- such as buildings or vehicles -- but as systems becomes more complex and interconnected,